Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Supply Chain Models

 The healthcare workforce plays a crucial role in pandemic management, as skilled personnel are needed to administer vaccines to individuals.
 The allocation of healthcare workforce is addressed in several COVID-19 articles \citep{leithauser2021quantifying,georgiadis2021optimal,kumar2022optimal,lai2021multi,rahman2023optimising}.
 The availability and sustainability of healthcare personnel in vaccination centers (VCs) are captured by \eqref{eq: healthcare personnel availability}.

-Among the few works \cite{zhang2022mass, wang2023robust} focusing on vaccination scheduling, \citet{zhang2022mass} propose a mass vaccination appointment scheduling model that has the potential to be extended to healthcare personnel scheduling, including overtime requirements.
-Their linear ordering formulation considers location, population size, and time window inputs to determine optimal vaccination center (VC) location, appointment acceptance, assignment of appointments to selected VCs, and the scheduling of the vaccination timetable while accounting for possible tardiness.
-The formulation is further enhanced using dominance rules and valid inequalities, and is solved using a logic-based Benders approach.
+\citet{wang2023robust,zhang2022mass} focus on vaccination scheduling. \citet{zhang2022mass} propose a mass vaccination appointment scheduling model that has the potential to be extended to healthcare personnel scheduling, including overtime requirements.
+Their linear ordering formulation considers location, population size, and time window inputs to determine optimal vaccination center (VC) location, appointment acceptance, assignment of appointments to selected vaccination centers (VCs), and the scheduling of the vaccination timetable while accounting for possible tardiness.
+The formulation is further enhanced using dominance rules and valid inequalities, and is solved using a logic-based Benders approach. \citet{bandi2021optimal} emphasize the importance of efficient appointment slot management, second-dose reserves, and flexible vaccine preferences for optimizing vaccination rates during a two-dose roll-out.

-\subsubsection{Vaccine Vial Shelf Life:}
+\subsubsection{Vaccine Vial Shelf Life}